 Tyler expressed displeasure with Carly’s adoptive parents requesting they stop talking about her on the show or their personal Facebook and Instagram accounts, even going so far as to say he would be willing to pay the “ultimate cost.”

 Their situation is certainly unique playing out in such a public way, but it still begs the question—as adoptive parents, how do we fairly decide what is in our children’s best interest?

-Brandon and Teresa understandably do not want Carly’s image floating around the internet and social media (although the family did all appear on the cover of a Fall 2012 publication from their adoption agency).
+Brandon and Teresa understandably do not want Carly’s image floating around the internet and social media apart from few appearances.
 I do wonder what exactly they thought they were getting into, accepting a match knowing full well that Catelynn’s pregnancy and placement were being portrayed on the reality show 16 and Pregnant.
-No one could have anticipated the popularity Teen Mom has garnered, but to an extent they must have known what they were getting into.
+No one could have anticipated the popularity Teen Mom has garnered, but to an extent, they must have known what they were getting into.

 Additionally, is it fair for adoptive parents to police the sharing of photos on social media, such as Facebook?
 This is a question that comes up regularly in the various adoptive parent support Facebook groups I am a part of.

 My opinion?
 It depends.
 I can’t relate to the unique situation Brandon and Teresa are in, but I hesitate to establish rules that I would not follow myself.
 Our family is fine with our children’s birth parents sharing appropriate photos of our (and their) children on Facebook because we do the same and we have no concerns for their safety.